 Why Mainstream Lyme/MSIDS Research Remains in the Dark Ages

-By Alicia Cashman
+By Alicia Cashman MS, Lyme patient and advocate

 Recently, a study came out by Wormser et al. on the efficacy of a 14-day course of amoxicillin for patients with erythema migrans (EM).
 The study purports to be the first clinical study in the U.S. that validates this regimen but states foreign studies have already done so (1).

 The most glaring issue with this study is the continuing fixation on the acute stage while continuing to completely ignore treated patients who remain ill.
-I refuse to say the words “late stage” as experience has shown “late stage” can happen within two weeks after tick bite.
+I refuse to say the words “late stage” as experience has shown “late stage” can happen within hours after tick bite.
 Bob Giguere of IGeneX told our support group the story of a little girl who developed facial palsy and lost the ability to walk & talk within 4-6 hours of tick bite (2).
 Whether or not you label that escalating case “late stage” or not, the infection was able to cross the blood brain barrier and cause severe symptoms in short order.

 There were other numerous problems with the study: